Amber Hearn

-Amber Liarnie Rose Hearn (born 28 November 1984) is a New Zealand association footballer who plays as a forward for Spanish club EDF Logroño and the New Zealand women's national team, making her senior international debut in a 2–0 loss to Australia on 18 February 2004.
+Amber Liarnie Rose Hearn (born 28 November 1984) is a New Zealand former professional soccer player who represented New Zealand between 2004 and 2018.
+A prolific scorer, she is the country's all-time top scorer and the highest scoring international for the Oceania Football Confederation.

 Personal life

 Hearn is of Māori descent, and affiliates to the Ngāpuhi iwi.

 Club career

 At club level she has played in England for Arsenal and Doncaster Rovers Belles.
 The 2009/10 season she played for the Ottawa Fury Women of the USL W-League.
 She then returned one year to New Zealand where she played for Lynn-Avon United.
 After that year she announced her transfer to German Bundesliga side FF USV Jena.

 In 2003, she was named New Zealand's football player of the year.
 At the 2010 OFC Women's Championship she won the golden boot with 12 goals.

 International career

 Hearn was included in the New Zealand squad for the 2008 Summer Olympics, starting in each of New Zealand's group games, scoring a penalty as one of New Zealand's goals in the 2–2 draw with Japan.

 Selected for the 2011 FIFA Women's World Cup in Germany, Hearn again scored against Japan, although they ultimately lost the match 2–1.
 She played the full 90 minutes in each of New Zealand's games, helping secure their first ever point at a Women's world cup in a 2–2 draw with Mexico.

 Hearn holds the record for goals scored for the New Zealand women's team in internationals, scoring her 30th international goal against China in June 2012.

 She featured in all New Zealand's three matches at the 2015 FIFA Women's World Cup in Canada.

 In February 2020, Hearn retired officially from international football, after playing her last match for the national team in June 2018.